KamilSJaron/kamilsjaron.github.io/_publications/2016-10-21-Sequence-dependent-separation-of-trinucleotides-by-liquid-chromatography.md

 We showed nearly-deterministic relation of retention times of trinucleotides with their nucleotide composition.
 We modeled properties of trinucleotide molecules that actually explained most of the variability of the original model.
 I was invited to this study to construct models.

-Paper was published in evil journal, to get pdf please send me an email.
+Paper was published in an evil journal, to get pdf please send me an email.